thiesben/website-ben-hugo-academic/content/publication/when-traffic-hits/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: These maps depict road network graphs detailing (a) betweenness, (b) closeness, and (c) straightness centrality of road network junctions.
-Values are binned into a colour scale ranging from -3 (dark blue) to +3 (dark red) standard deviations from the mean.
+  caption: 'Road network graphs detailing (a) betweenness, (b) closeness, and (c) straightness centrality of road network junctions.'
   focal_point: ''
   preview_only: false